Citroen C3 Aircross review

 Reliability and safety

-The C3 Aircross is built on some of the PSA Group’s oldest and most trusted current components.
-Indeed, its PF1 platform can be traced back to the days of the Peugeot 206, and much of its engine line-up has already seen service in several other Citroens and Peugeots, including the C4 Cactus, one of our favourite small SUVs.
+The C3 Aircross is built on some of the oldest and most trusted current components still used by the Stellantis group of brands.
+Indeed, its PF1 platform can be traced back to the days of the Peugeot 206, and much of its engine line-up has already seen service in several other Citroens and Peugeots, including the C4 Cactus.

-Euro NCAP awarded the C3 Aircross a five-star rating in 2017, with safety scores of 85% for adults, 82% for children and 64% for pedestrians., There was a 60% score for safety assist, because autonomous emergency braking is only offered as an option on Feel and Flair models.
+Euro NCAP awarded the C3 Aircross a five-star rating in 2017, with safety scores of 85% for adults, 82% for children and 64% for pedestrians.
+There was a 60% score for safety assist, because autonomous emergency braking (AEB) is only an option on higher-spec cars.
 All cars get electronic stability control, lane departure warning, traffic sign recognition and tyre pressure monitors, though.

-Citroen UK offers a standard warranty with the C3 Aircross - two years of unlimited-mileage manufacturer warranty, and a no-cost option of a third year of cover from the dealership.
-This final 12 months has an overall limit of 60,000 miles, however.
-This level of protection is just about par for the course across the industry, but some of the C3 Aircross’s rivals do offer more - notably the likes of the Hyundai Kona and the Kia Stonic, which come with warranties lasting five and seven years respectively.
+The C3 Aircross comes with a pretty standard warranty – two years of unlimited-mileage manufacturer warranty cover, and a third-year with a limit of 60,000 miles.
+This level of protection is just about par for the course across the industry, but some of the C3 Aircross’s rivals do offer more – notably the likes of the Hyundai Kona and the Kia Stonic, which come with warranties lasting five and seven years, respectively.